RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 ---

 `Catalog Service` serves products and prices for retail products.
-Lets`s go through quickly how the catalog service works and built on
+Lets's go through quickly how the catalog service works and built on
 `Spring Boot` Java runtimes.
 Go to `Project Explorer` in `CodeReady Workspaces` Web IDE and expand `catalog-service` directory.

 ![catalog]({% image_path codeready-workspace-catalog-project.png %}){:width="500px"}

-First of all, we won`t implement the catalog application to retrieve data because of all funtions are already built when we imported this project from Git server.
+First of all, we won't implement the catalog application to retrieve data because of all funtions are already built when we imported this project from Git server.
-There`re a few interesting things what we need to take a look at this Spring Boot application before we will deploy it to OpenShift cluster.
+There're a few interesting things what we need to take a look at this Spring Boot application before we will deploy it to OpenShift cluster.

 This catalog service is not using the default BOM (Bill of material) that Spring Boot projects typically use.
 Instead, we are using a BOM provided by Red Hat as part of the [Snowdrop](http://snowdrop.me/) project.